graphql/graphiql/examples/graphiql-create-react-app/README.md

 ### Setup

 1. Run `yarn` at root of the repository to install the dependencies.
+1. Run `yarn build && yarn build-bundles` at the root to build graphiql for import
-2. `yarn start` from this folder to start `react-script` dev server.
+1. `yarn start` from this folder to start `react-script` dev server.
-3. `yarn build` from this folder to build production ready transpiled files using `react-script`.
+1. `yarn build` from this folder to build production ready transpiled files using `react-script`.
 Find the output in `build` folder.